Not competing at a young age can be a good thing

 Implementation: Younger athletes (12 years old or less) would compete in a single competitive age group.
 All athletes in this age range would be welcome to compete but younger children would be competing against athletes as old as 12, so their motivation to join competitions would be diminished.
 Also, since they would be competing against older athletes the pressure to perform would be lessened, and parental and coach expectations would shift to appropriate developmental rather than competitive outcomes.

 All national reward schemes would be modified to track only the new 12 & under age group.
-There would no longer be any recognition program for age groups younger than that.
+There would no longer be any recognition program for younger age groups.
 This recognizes athletes at a point in their career when success starts to make a difference.
 Recognition tracking for athletes younger than 12 (9- or 10-year-olds for example) doesn't make sense developmentally and adds pressure on youngsters to perform.

 Note: For this to work both the age group and the recognition scheme have to change at the same time.
 It's not one or the other or one now and one later.
 It’s both.
 Together.